azyablov/crafting_srl_zabbix_template/README.md

 12. _**Item prototypes**_

 As soon as discovery rules are defined and necessary macro developed, we can proceed with creation of items, triggers, etc...
-Let's take relatively simple case, where ```frame-rate-in/out``` rate of LLDP interface is monitored in order to detect abonormal behavior.
+Let's take relatively simple case, where ```frame-rate-in/out``` rate of LLDP interface is monitored in order to detect abnormal behavior.
-JSON RPC request is defined with marco ```{#NAME}``` to catch up necesary interface, as well as the item key ```nokia.netops.srl.lldp.interfaces.statistics.frame-rate-in.[{#NAME}]```
+JSON RPC request is defined with marco ```{#NAME}``` to catch up necessary interface, as well as the item key ```nokia.netops.srl.lldp.interfaces.statistics.frame-rate-in.[{#NAME}]```

 ```json
 {